fsharp/fslang-design/RFCs/FS-1079-union-properties-visible.md

 * What happens when previous versions of the F# compiler encounter this design addition as source code?

-It fails to compile any invokations of the generated members.
+It fails to compile any invocations of the generated members.

 * What happens when previous versions of the F# compiler encounter this design addition in compiled binaries?